 After ETH 2.0 successfully launches, there will be another potential price catalyst for ETH—the EIP 1559, which has been postponed till after the launch of ETH 2.0.
 Looking past the technicalities of this upgrade and going straight to what is essential for investors, this upgrade has a built-in coin burn mechanism.
 Part of the ETH fees miners generates from validating transactions will be burned instead of paid to them.

 This reduces the circulating supply of ETH.
 The more ETH is being used, the more ETH is going to be removed from the system.
-This is a crucial price catalyst which has not yet been actively talked about in the market.
-The implementation may happen soon once ETH 2.0 gets going and will be the next major event to look out for.
+As per our Ethereum Price Prediction, the lowest recorded value in the last 30 days for ETH was $178, and the highest was $239.
+The lowest may come to $186 in the next 30 days, and the highest may go up to $250 as per the current oscillations.
 Some Ethereum clients, such as Nethermind and Besu, have already begun implementing EIP 1559 on testnets.
 Once ETH 2.0 successfully takes off, full implementation of EIP 1559 should not be too far away.

 Full On Fundamentals

 In conclusion, fundamentals are improving in a big way for ETH.